Events Schools Shops Movement Borders Production

 Open, but all neighboring countries have restricted entry.

-March 15
+March 15 Closed for nonessential travel.

-March 16
+March 16 Closed for nonessential travel.

 Russia banned regular and charter flights as of March 27, closed frontiers as of March 30.
 On March 18, the Russian government banned the entry of all foreign citizens until May 1 (exceptions apply).

-Restricted but not closed.
+March 16 Restricted but not closed.
 On March 16, the Spanish government announced the closure of its borders, allowing only citizens, residents, and others with special circumstances to enter the country.

 Restricted but not closed.